-Siamak Namazi Iranian-American Businessman and Consultant, Son of Hostage Baquer Namazi
+Siamak NamaziIranian-American Businessman and Consultant, Son of Hostage Baquer Namazi

-Siamak Namazi is an Iranian-American businessman who resided in Dubai before Iran took him captive.
+Siamak Namazi is an Iranian-American businessman who is the longest-held American current hostage in Iran.
+He resided in Dubai before Iran took him captive.

 Siamak's father, Baquer, served as a former government official under the Shah, including as governor of the oil-rich province of Khuzestan in western Iran.
 Siamak's family came to the United States in 1983, when he was a boy.
 He became a U.S. citizen in 1993.